 What is prayer?

-Prayer is meeting God – maybe entering into a relationship with God.
+Prayer is meeting God – maybe entering into, and continuing in, a relationship with God.